james94/P3-Traffic-Sign-Classifier-CarND/writeup.md

 ### Model Certainty - Softmax Probabilities

-For the first image, the model was **86.6%** certain that the image was a traffic sign indicating "**End of no passing by vehicles over 3.5 metric tons**," but the traffic sign in the image was actually a "**Speed limit (50km/h)**."
+For the first image, the model was **53.3%** certain that the image was a traffic sign indicating "**Children crossing**," but the traffic sign in the image was actually a "**Speed limit (50km/h)**."
 All the remaining softmax probabilities for this first image were not correct.
-For the second image, the model was **53.5%** certain the image contained a traffic sign indicating "**Priority road**," but it was actually a "**Children crossing**" sign.
+For the second image, the model was **100%** certain the image contained a traffic sign indicating "**Traffic signals**," but it was actually a "**Children crossing**" sign.
 For the third, fourth and fifth image, the model was 100% certain that the image was a "**No entry**," "**Priority road**" and "**Road work**" traffic sign.
 For the last 3 new images, the model was **100%** certain in it's prediction and it was also correct.

 ![top5_softmax_probabilities.jpg](assets/data/images/output/top5_softmax_probabilities.jpg)